mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 executor.threadpool.activeTasks
 ```

-* How much RAM is used for RDD cache.
+* How much RAM is used for RDD cache?

 ```
 driver.BlockManager.memory.memUsed_MB
 ```

-* When there is not enough RAM for RDD cache, how much data has been spilled to disk.
+* When there is not enough RAM for RDD cache, how much data has been spilled to disk?
 You should increase executor memory or change `spark.memory.fraction` Spark property to avoid performance degradation.

 ```
 driver.BlockManager.disk.diskSpaceUsed_MB
 ```

-* What is JVM memory utilization on Spark driver.
+* What is JVM memory utilization on Spark driver?

 ```
 driver.jvm.heap.used